POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

 Join two or more `PSyGrid` objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are different reasons, why you create several :samp:`PSyGrid` objects
+There are different reasons why you might have several :samp:`PSyGrid` objects
-which you would like to combine to a single one later, e.g. adding reruns.
+that you would like to combine into a single grid later, e.g. adding reruns.
-There is a functionality to do this for you.
-To avoid too many conflicts of
+POSYDON has a function called :samp:`join_grids` to do this for you.
-possible modifications of already loaded :samp:`PSyGrid` objects, this function
+To avoid too many conflicts with possible modifications of already loaded
-is not part of the :samp:`PSyGrid`-object class.
-Instead it take a list of
+:samp:`PSyGrid` objects, this function is not part of the :samp:`PSyGrid`
+object class.
+Instead, it takes as an argument the list of
 paths to the hdf5 files containing :samp:`PSyGrid` objects to be combined to a
-new one.
-Those are the two required arguments of the :samp:`join_grids`
-function.
-Additionally, you can specify the arguments :samp:`compression`,
+new one, and then a path to the hdf5 file of the new grid to be generated.
-:samp:`description`, and :samp:`verbose`.
-The :samp:`join_grids` function will
+The :samp:`join_grids` function will check whether the grids are compatible
-check, whether the grids are compatible and join them if possible.
+and join them if possible.
+Additionally, you can optionally specify the
+arguments :samp:`compression`, :samp:`description`, and :samp:`verbose`.

 .. note::
     If there are common systems in two or more grids, this routine will only
     put the last run with same initial conditions in the newly combined
     :samp:`PSyGrid` object.

-We recommend to use the :ref:`post-processing pipeline <pipeline>` to create
+We recommend that you use the :ref:`post-processing pipeline <pipeline>` to create
 and join grids.

 ..